Leokuf/Codex/Philosophy/Rules.md

 - Make conversation with everyone.
 - Don't categorize or overthink friendship.
 - If someone contacts you, always respond.
 - Friends create meaning in life.
+Every interaction is permanant.
 - Make sober time with friends to discuss difficult topics.

 # Society
 - Elevate the stories of the exiles.
 - Be suspicious of people with many followers and few friends.
 - Do not use social movements to gain status.

--
+# Relationships
+- Avoid polyamory and any movements of this sort.
+- Don't turn your partner into your maid or butler.

 # Technology
 - Computers are difficult and struggling with technology means you're learning.